Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

-On the other hand, if you juice citrus products regularly and are looking for a product that has the capabilitiy of lasting more than a couple of years, the Breville 800CPXL Citrus Press electric juicer is certainly worth considering.
+On the other hand, if you juice citrus products regularly and are looking for a product that can last more than a couple of years, the Breville 800CPXL Citrus Press electric juicer is worth considering.
 It is well-built, durable, efficient, and easy to use and clean.

-Citrus juicers are different from regular juicers and juice extractors, so buying them requires a different knowledge of the product.
+Citrus juicers are different from regular juicers and juice extractors, so buying them requires product knowledge.

-Before you opt for a citrus juicer you should know that they differ when it comes to size, power type, features, and a wide range of other parameters.
+Before you opt for a citrus juicer, you should know that they differ in size, power type, features, and other parameters.

-The following buyer’s guide will provide you with a further insight into the best citrus juicers on the market, so you can easily decide which one fits your needs.
+The following buyer’s guide will provide you with further insight into the best citrus juicers on the market to quickly decide which one fits your needs.

 Electric or Manual Juicer

 Citrus juicers can come in two forms – electric and manual.
 The main difference between the two is the power source.

 The electric citrus juicer requires a power outlet to work.
 Once you plug it in, place the fruit inside the juicer and press a button.
 The motor will start rotating the spinning cone, so you don’t have to put a lot of pressure on the fruit.
 This will extract the juice quickly and efficiently.

 On the other hand, manual juicers don’t require an electric cord.
 For that reason, they’re the perfect item to take on a camping trip or a different adventure where there’s no power available.